pyrates/roll/docs/tutorials.md

 The websocket will exit and close the communication with the client as soon as the endpoint execution is done.
-In this example, we use an endless loop that will asynchroneously await for a message on the socket and asynchroneously send it back.
+In this example, we use an endless loop that will asynchronously await for a message on the socket and asynchronously send it back.

 ## Using extensions